“Ako ang bahala saimo.“ (I’ll take care of you.)

 It was my first time to order a laaaaarge coffee.
 Good thing I did not drown!
 Hahahahaha.
 We took our time enjoying our breakfast and this made Ruthie plan our course of action for the next day which is D-Day.
-Having discovered that the public wi-fi connection is strong in our spot, she finally decided that they would pick me up from that resto after my run.
+Having discovered that the public wi-fi connection was strong in our spot, she finally decided that they would pick me up from that resto after my run.
 The connection would enable me to update them (I found out that they uploaded the NYCM apps in her mobile phone, thus they could track my progress).
 Ruthie has been consistently reliable when it comes to strategies.

 This day truly became F-U-L-L for the both of us.

 From my first Italian food experience in Manhattan, Ruth took me to AMC Theater.
 What was planned as a simple tour turned into a movie date when I saw that “Bohemian Rhapsody” had just opened a day before.
 Viewing time was perfect before the Marathon Eve Dinner (MED) at the Marathon Pavilion in Central Park West at 3:00 pm.
 I was grinning ear to ear when we finally entered the cinema.
-And my smile got fixed there even after watching the movie which Ruthie immensely enjoyed too.
+And my smile got fixed there even after watching the movie which Ruthie immensely enjoyed, too.

 It didn’t take long for the gate to open for the attendees, but we waited for a bit before the pavilion was ready for us.

 MED over, we left Central Park West to head for my night’s accommodation in Holiday Inn Financial District.
-Ruthie would leave me in the hotel and she’d go back to NJ with Jeff who was waiting for her in a certain station.
+Ruthie would leave me at the hotel and she’d go back to NJ with Jeff who was waiting for her in a certain station.
 With the day’s schedule, we were both in agreement to call it a day.

 But lo and behold!
-Ruthie discovered that the hotel where I’b be billeted was just a few-minute walk to 9/11 Memorial.
+Ruthie discovered that the hotel where I’d be billeted was just a few-minute walk to 9/11 Memorial.
 She was very delighted since she’d really wanted to take me to the landmarks in New York City.
 So after resting our feet for a while, we decided to visit Ground Zero passed 6:00 pm.

 Setting foot on the spot where thousands of lives were lost was a moving and thought-provoking experience for me.
 I offered prayers and paid tributes to all the innocent victims on that dreadful September 11, 2001 terrorist attack of the World Trade Center.